Our dream is to give every child the opportunity to write their own story.

 A sure sign of a poor pencil grip is the easily identifiable red or white finger tips and joints when writing.
 Gripping too tightly or hyperextending the delicate joints in the hands, adds unnecessary pressure to the fingers and hand muscles, which could be harmful to the development of growing muscles and joints.
 This added pressure can also result in tiredness and pain in the fingers, hand and shoulder muscles.

 3. POOR POSTURE + INCORRECT POSITION OF THE BODY

 This sign is quite often overlooked and not commonly associated with pencil grip.
 When your child is holding their pencil poorly, this may be blocking their view of the paper and causing them to move their head to the side, sit extremely close to the paper, rest their head on the desk or be stretching to see over the top of their hand.
 Awkward posture and incorrect positioning of the body can also cause soreness/tiredness in finger/hand and shoulder muscles.
 A sore lower back is also quite common.

 4. HOLES IN THE PAPER

 This is commonly caused when a child is placing too much pressure on their pencil.
-An incorrect pencil grip may cause the child to feel like he/she does not have control of the pencil, hence the need to apply additional pressure to hold on to the pencil tightly.
+A poor pencil grip may cause the child to feel like he/she does not have control of the pencil, hence the need to apply additional pressure to hold on to the pencil tightly.

 5. FREQUENT PENCIL TIP BREAKAGE

 Have you noticed your child needing to frequently sharpen their pencil due to breakage?
 This is commonly caused by excessive pressure being placed on the tip of the pencil.
-An incorrect pencil grip can cause your child difficulties in holding and gaining control of their pencil, which may result in the need to grip the pencil tighter and apply extra pressure, causing pencil breakage.
+A poor pencil grip can cause your child difficulties in holding and gaining control of their pencil, which may result in the need to grip the pencil tighter and apply extra pressure, causing pencil breakage.